riglab/Remote-Brainstorming-Omron-Robotic-Arm/README.md

 </p>

 ### Control with eV+ Code
 ACE software uses eV+ language to control the robot directly, we will list out a few common commands here.
-Go to ACE and open the "Montitor Window", your laptop need to be connecting to the robot to be able to do so.
+Go to ACE and open the "Montitor Window", your laptop need to be connected to the robot to be able to do so.

 <p align="center">
 <img src="https://github.com/riglab/Remote-Brainstorming-Omron-Robotic-Arm/blob/master/Images/ACE_Monitor%20Window.jpg" width="500"/>